Mosel Valley in Germany

 Beautiful vineyard vistas

-As the above photo clearly illustrates, the scenic views along the Mosel River are incredible.
+As the photos clearly illustrate, the scenic views along the Mosel River are incredible.
 The area is known for its steep, terraced vineyards that stretch for miles on both sides of the windy river.

 It’s easy to appreciate why many label the Mosel Valley as one of Germany’s most romantic regions.
 There are plenty of trails and quiet roads that lead to fantastic lookout points.

-The above photo was captured across the river from the town of Punderich.
+The above photo is located near the town of Punderich.

 Related – Things to do in Frankfurt, Germany